Hot Pants (James Brown song)

-"Hot Pants (She Got to Use What She Got to Get What She Wants)" is a 1971 song by American singer James Brown, released as a single on his People Records label (then distributed by King Records) in July of that year with "Pt.
+"Hot Pants (She Got to Use What She Got to Get What She Wants)" is a 1971 song by the American singer James Brown, released as a single on his People Records label (then distributed by King Records) in July of that year with "Pt.
 1" on the A-side and "Pt.
 2 and 3" on the B-side.
 It marks his first new work without the prior version of backing band The J.B.'s.
 It was a number-one hit on the Billboard R&B chart, and reached number fifteen on the Hot 100 and number ten on the Cashbox magazine charts.
 "Hot Pants" was Brown's final release under King's purview before he and the People label moved to Polydor Records.

-The song is an ode to the captivating power of hotpants, which he and his band first saw on their 1970 European tour.
-Like much of Brown's funk repertoire, "Hot Pants" has been extensively sampled by various hip hop artists.
+The song is an ode to the captivating power of hotpants, which Brown and his band first saw on their 1970 European tour.
+Like much of Brown's funk repertoire, "Hot Pants" has been extensively sampled by various hip-hop artists.